Frequently asked questions:

-SkyPath has the advantage of being a feasible, self-funding solution over a future uncertain possibility.
-This is why NZTA, in 2012*, adopted SkyPath as their preferred option for providing walking and cycling across the Waitemata harbour.
+SkyPath has the advantage of being a feasible, self-funding solution over a future uncertain possibility that is fully compatible with and enhances the tunnel options.
+This is why NZTA in 2012 adopted SkyPath as their preferred option for providing walking and cycling across the Waitemata harbour.

 2. Won’t the next harbour crossing make SkyPath redundant?

-No, the next harbour crossing is planned to be a road tunnel so any walking and cycling must be provided on the existing AHB.
+No, SkyPath is the next harbour crossing will be a tunnel so any walking and cycling must be provided on the existing AHB.
 If NZTA did decide to close an AHB traffic lane for walking and cycling, then a cycle lane would be provided on the western clip-on and SkyPath would become pedestrians-only (same configuration as Sydney Harbour Bridge).